Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-fastify-nodejs-server.md

 ![Fastify dynamic routes](https://cdn.hashnode.com/res/hashnode/image/upload/v1640749719752/cHY-aYwha.png)

-Now that we have this in place, let's see how we can make a post-only route to post some data.
+Now that we have this in place let's see how we can make a post-only route to post some data.

 For now, it would be great if the route only listens to the `POST` option and dumps whatever we put in.